move-backend/php-resque-influxdb/README.md

  * `INFLUXDB_PASSWORD`

-To ease integration with existing setups, if `INFLUXDB_HOST` includes a single colon and then one or more numbers, this will be interpretted as a HOST:PORT combination and both the host and port will be set accordingly.
+To ease integration with existing setups, if `INFLUXDB_HOST` includes a single colon and then one or more numbers, this will be interpreted as a HOST:PORT combination and both the host and port will be set accordingly.

 If you don't use environment variables in your project, you can still tell